isaiahcolson/watchlist-client/README.md

 - [ ] fix nav if token has expired

 ### Phase 4 (Wed Jul 15 - Thur Jul 16)
+* user can remove title from watchlist
 * user can manually order their watchlist
 * style titles page
 * section by genre on titles page
+* user can add titles from titles page
 * add 404 catch route
 * add form validation
 - [ ] add submit button disabled styling